Selected Engagements

 • Reviewed entire fabric + print specification

-• Switched base material to stock white polyester
+• Recommended switching base material to stock white polyester

-• Re-engineered artwork to full-coverage print to replicate burgundy finish
+• Recommended re-engineering of artwork to full-coverage print to replicate burgundy finish

-• Controlled print density and color calibration at file stage
+• Defined print density and colour calibration parameters at file stage

 Cost control through specification redesign.